rafalp/Misago/dev-docs/plugins/hooks/set-default-group-hook.md

 #### `action: SetDefaultGroupHookAction`

-A standard Misago function used to set the default user group, or the next filter function from another plugin.
+Misago function used to set the default user group, or the next filter function from another plugin.

 See the [action](#action) section for details.